Grace's Guide To British Industrial History

 From Graces Guide

-1884 The National Company for the Distribution of Electricity by Secondary Generators had been established; John Dixon Gibbs was a director[1]; presumably Lucien Gaulard was another.
+1884 John Dixon Gibbs was a director of the National Company for the Distribution of Electricity by Secondary Generators.[2]; presumably Lucien Gaulard was another.

 1887 Advert: 'LUCIEN GAULARD and JOHN DIXON GIBBS and the NATIONAL COMPANY for the DISTRIBUTION of ELECTRICITY by SECONDARY GENERATORS (Limited) Versus Sir COUTTS LINDSAY and CO.
-(Limited) and SEBASTIAN ZIANI DE FERRANTL.
+(Limited) and SEBASTIAN ZIANI DE FERRANTI.

 Campbell, Reeves and Hooper, Solicitors, 17 Warwick-street, Regent-street.'[3]